sneakyHulk/heyn.dev/content/posts/Integration-of-a-local-Cloudflare-domain-update-service-for-use-with-Fritz!Box-DynDNS-feature.md

 4) Go to https://dash.cloudflare.com/ and navigate to `Websites`.
    Then click on your domain and after that on `DNS`.
 5) Add a record with type `A`.
-   Use `dyndns' for the name and the local IP from above for the IPv4 address.
+   Use `dyndns` for the name and the local IP from above for the IPv4 address.
 6) Go to the caddy folder and edit the Caddyfile, adding the following:
    ```text
    dyndns.{$MY_DOMAIN} {